-Maurice Hamington Director, University Studies (503) 725-5959 Maurice oversees the University Studies Program, including Freshman Inquiry, Sophomore Inquiry, Upper Division Cluster courses, and Senior Capstone.
+Sukhwant Jhaj Director for University Studies (503) 725-8996

+Sukhwant oversees the University Studies Program, including Freshman Inquiry, Sophomore Inquiry, Upper Division Cluster courses, and Senior Capstone.
 His role is similar to that of a department chair, including overseeing program coordination, authorizing the hiring of faculty, and guiding the continued development of the program.

-Krys Roth Executive Assistant (503) 725-5959 Krys is the executive assistant to Maurice Hamington.
+Randi Petrauskas Harris Executive Assistant (503) 725-2342

+Randi is the executive assistant to Sukhwant Jhaj.
 She also coordinates room scheduling for special events.

-Katherine Barich Program Scheduler (503) 725-5895 Katherine manages the course scheduling process for Capstone courses.
+Katherine Barich Program Scheduler (503) 725-5895

+Katherine manages the course scheduling process for Capstone courses.
 She can help you confirm the days, times, and location for your Capstone course.
 She also manages course descriptions online.
 You can also contact Katherine to obtain information about the Capstone Fair.

-Thuy Vu Fiscal Officer (503) 725-5843
+Thuy Vu Accountant (503) 725-5843

 Portland State University is an affirmative action / equal opportunity institution.

+Center for Academic Excellence

+Portland State University

+Portland, OR

+Revisied 09/11